Configure Clinician Billing Identifiers: Tax ID, NPI, and Taxonomy Codes

 For each clinician at your practice, you can see their name, Provider Group, their linked PCC EHR user ID, and the three key billing identifiers: Tax ID, NPI, and Taxonomy Code.

-Edit, Clone, or Add a Provider Entry
+Edit a Provider Entry

-Double-click on a provider to review their details.
-You can also use “Clone” or “Add” to create a new entry.
-To learn more about working in the Tables tool, see Edit Your Practice’s Configuration Tables.
+Adding a New Clinician?: You can also use "Clone" or "Add" to create a new entry.
+To learn more about working in the Tables tool, see Edit Your Practice's Configuration Tables.

 Adjust Clinician Information

-The key identifiers used to process claims are the clinicians name (first, middle, last), their taxonomy code, their NPI, and their Tax ID.
+In the Billing and Credentials section, configure how the clinician should appear on claims.
+The key identifiers used to process claims are the clinician's name (first, middle, last), their taxonomy code, their NPI, and your practice's Tax ID.

 -